mattfidler/funtoo-dell-xps-15-9570/README.md

 This erases the whole hard disk.
 If you need the windows keys to run Windows in a virutalbox save them before you format the computer.

+This setup is very similar to the one Guy Robot talks about.

 ```sh
 parted -a optimal /dev/nvme0n1